 Students in the Clinic will learn many facets of professional responsibility such as client confidentiality, responsiveness to client demands, zealous advocacy in practice, and accountability for their work.
 By working with real clients in real cases, students will learn how to handle challenging clients and will come away with an appreciation of the value of public service and the importance of access to justice for low-income clients and underserved communities.

 Students must be in good academic standing and have completed their first year of study in order to be eligible to participate in the Clinic.
-Students will be required to have taken either Family Law or Family Law Procedure and Practice, and will be strongly encouraged to have also taken or simultaneously enroll in Community Property, Evidence, and Legal Profession.
+Students will be required to have taken either Family Law or Family Law Procedure and Practice, or Community Property, and will be strongly encouraged to have also taken or simultaneously enroll in Community Property, Evidence, and Legal Profession.

 Prospective students will apply through an application process and will have the opportunity to explain their interest in the Clinic.
 All eligible applicants will be interviewed by the Center.
 Preference will be given to third and fourth-year students who have not had prior clinic experience.
 Consideration will be given to students with family law, domestic violence, public interest and other relevant work or volunteer experience.
 Fluency in a relevant language other than English is preferred, but not required.
 Selection will not be based on academic rank.